Chapter 5. Managing and Promoting Content

 After you have successfully published a Content View, you need to create an Activation Key to associate with a Host Group.

 Creating and Editing an Activation Key Using the Web UI

-- On the main menu, click Content → Activation Keys → New Activation Key.
+- On the main menu, click Content → Activation Keys → Create Activation Key.

 - In the Name field, enter a name.

-If applicable, clear the Content Host Limit check box.
+If applicable, clear the Unlimited Hosts check box.
+It is selected by default.